What Is a Cash Offer in Real Estate? Here’s What You Need to Know

 Who makes cash offers in real estate?

-Many direct buyers and iBuyers will also purchase houses with cash.
+Aside from the owner-occupant buyer, many direct buyers and iBuyers also purchase houses with cash.
 These companies generally aim to purchase a home without financing and close quickly so they can rehab or flip the property and turn a profit.

 Why are cash offers great for sellers?

 Cash offers are great for sellers for many reasons.
-Here are two main ways that sellers can benefit from a cash sale compared to traditional sales in which the buyer needs to finance a mortgage:
+Here are two main ways that sellers can benefit from a cash sale compared to traditional sales where the buyer needs to finance a mortgage:

 - Speedy transaction: This is particularly true when you use HomeLight’s Simple Sale platform, which can help you close in as few as 10 days, not months.
-Cash sales involving direct buyers, flippers, or iBuyers can dramatically cut down the average of 43 days that it otherwise takes to close on a traditional sale.
+Cash sales involving direct buyers, flippers, or iBuyers can dramatically cut down the average selling timeline of 73 days (29 days to attract an offer and 44 days for the buyer to close on a purchase loan).

 - Less risk: A buyer proposing an all-cash offer may be willing to waive an appraisal, which mortgage lenders will often require to ensure they’re not financing an overvalued asset.